openfaas/openfaas.github.io/_posts/2019-05-24-introducing-openfaas-for-lambda.md

 You can use the [faas-provider SDK](https://github.com/openfaas/faas-provider) to build your own provider for any back-end, even an [in-memory datastore](https://github.com/openfaas-incubator/faas-memory) in a very short period of time.

+> To find out more about faas-provider read [Power of Interfaces in OpenFaaS](https://blog.alexellis.io/the-power-of-interfaces-openfaas/) by Alex.

 This interface is what inspired me to create faas-lambda.

 ![faas-lambda conceptual architecture](/images/faas-lambda/faas-lambda-provider.png)